1950s Concepts

 learning how to design

 The sketch, used for the masthead, was drawn in 1973 as a retrospective exercise.
 It is typical of several designs I produced in the 1950s period.
 The site is Southern California cliffs dropping to an ocean beach.
-The building method is gunite which I explored in several theoretical works and two actual, unbuilt, commissions.
+The building method is gunite which I explored in several theoretical works and two actual, un built, commissions.
+These gunite (sprayed concrete) houses are ones which I would build today given the client opportunity.
+They were considered to radical then.
+Today they may be better accepted in terms of their form yet perhaps still radical in regards the lifestyle they were conceived to support.
+This later aspect is most likely the gap which stood between me and clients then and remains so today.

 In 1960, I spent a summer supervising a gunite construction crew to gain hands on experience with the material.
-I produced several innovations with the technique which lead to my first offer of a Partnership in an architectural firm.
-The idea was to use precast pieces, as “forms,” and shoot the gunite to them.
-This way precision edges can be accomplished while taking advantage of the superior materials-handling and “free-form” attributes of sprayed gunite.
+I produced several innovations with the technique which lead to my first offer of a Partnership with a successful architectural firm.
+The idea was to use pre cast concrete pieces, as “forms,” and shoot the gunite into them.
+This way precision edges can be accomplished while taking advantage of the superior materials-handling and “free-form” attributes of sprayed gunite for the majority of the walls and roofs.

-Unfortunately, to this day this method remains unexploded.
+Unfortunately, to this day this method remains, to my knowledge, unexploded.
 However, the idea of combining shop built precision components with built-in-place field work has been employed by me several times - most recently with the soffits of the Hilton Head KnOwhere Store.
 The Bay Area Studio [link: bay area studio] will employ this technique in wood.
+It no doubt will become a mainstay in any postUsonian houses which we do.

 My stepfather was assigned to the Pentagon in 1949 so we moved to Falls Church, Virginia that Fall.
 The general environment of Washington D.C. stimulated my slowly growing interest in architecture.
 One of my favorite places today, to go sit and think, is the Rotunda and fountain-rooms of the old National Gallery off the Mall [link: national art gallery - february 2005].
 Even though I have never worked in the classical idiom, It is interesting (and enlightening) that one of the most influential buildings, that had great impact on my subsequent work, was done in the “Federal Style.”
 My parents gave me a drawing board and tools [link: matt history 1949], along with some mechanical drawing manuals, and turned me loose.
 I taught myself to draw.
-From that time on I was never without a drawing board by my side and always had a conceptual project in progress.
+From that time on to this day I have never been without a drawing board by my side (now augmented with computer) and have always had at least one conceptual project in progress.
 In 1955, I took a high school extension course in drafting and found out that I had covered the equivalent of several semesters of the subject on my own.
 By the time I started working professionally in June of 1956 [link: the promise - 1956], this was - and remains - my only formal training in architecture.
+What I have learned of this art has been a combination of sitting at the feet of giants, direct work experience, extensive reading and traveling to see great works, and a demanding self-critical analysis of every line I draw and stick I build.
+The intensity of this process has never abated.

-This design period lasted until I moved to New York in 1961 and started my work in field engineering and construction management.
-Most of the actual work that I did, from 1956 through 1961 was work in other architect’s offices.
+This “50s” design period lasted until I moved to New York in 1961 and started my work in field engineering and construction management.
+Most of the actual design and drafting work I did, from 1956 through 1961, was work in other architect’s offices.
 My personal learning process and the development of my own architectural “voice” was facilitated by a few conceptual projects and eight commissions - seven that remained un-built.
 My first commission was built, without my supervision, a few years after I designed it in 1953.
-It still stands, today, about a mile away and 47 years distant from the Palo Alto KnOwhere Store which I designed in 1996 and built in 1997.
+It still stands, today, about a mile away and 47 years distant from the Palo Alto KnOwhere Store, which I designed in 1996 and built in 1997, and where I am writing this piece.
+The 1950s, particularly in the West where I mostly worked, was a vast post WWII building boom.
+I quickly learned how to be a fast and accurate draftsman and soon was charged with do the production drawings and supervising a drafting staff of many subdivisions of houses and apartments.
+While of poor architectural quality, this work - which I never lacked employment of - provided me with a strong foundation in traditional architectural office procedures and drawing methods.
+I did not try in this period to bring my design ideas into these offices.
+I did “clean up” to the degree possible the work I was charged to execute.

 Eight comissioned projects I learned my architectural “basics” on:

-1958 Coffee Creek Ranch Guest House (with Jack Rapp)
+1958 Coffee Creek Ranch Guest House with Jack Rapp (un built)

 1960 Cooper House [link: cooper house]